MichaelCurrin/learn-to-code/en/topics/scripting_languages/C/helloworld/README.md

   ...
 ```

-Create executable named `hello`, using existing file `hello.c`.
+Using the script [hello.c](hello.c), we create an executable named `hello` (no extension) using the `-o` flag.

 ```bash
 $ cc -o hello hello.c
 $ gcc -o hello hello.c
 ```

-Then you can execute the compiled file:
+Then execute the compiled file:

 ```bash
 $ ./hello
 ```

-Default behaviour, without specifying the output filename, will create `a.out` file.
+Without specifying the output filename with `-o`, the default behaviour is to create `a.out` file.
+That is a rather generic name.

 ```bash
 $ gcc hello.c